tonywhite11/PDFAgent/README.md

 Once you set it up - you get a free monitoring and observatory!
 This includes:
-- Monitoring input
+- Monitoring input queries
-- Monitoring output
+- Monitoring output queries
-- Providing clean abstraction interfaces
+- Latency
+- Retrieval results

 ![Observatory example](assets/observatory.png)